 Becoming a mentor

-While teachers from all sectors are welcome to register for the Effective Mentoring Program, VIT has been working closely with Melbourne Archdiocese Catholic Schools (MACS), Sandhurst Diocese, Ballarat Diocese, Sale Diocese and Independent Schools Victoria (ISV) to extend the reach of other mentoring programs across Victoria.
+While teachers from all sectors are welcome to register for the Effective Mentoring Program, VIT has been working closely with Melbourne Archdiocese Catholic Schools (MACS), Catholic Education Sandhurst, Diocese of Ballarat Catholic Education, Diocese of Sale Catholic Education and Independent Schools Victoria (ISV) to extend the reach of other mentoring programs across Victoria.